bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Let\'s take a look at this very basic example.
+Let&apos;s take a look at this very basic example.
 Here I have a webpage with a button on it.
-And when you click the button, it\'s going to pop up an alert saying that you clicked the button, something that shows that you actually clicked the button.
+And when you click the button, it&apos;s going to pop up an alert saying that you clicked the button, something that shows that you actually clicked the button.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->